ellbur/rstweaver/doc/source/tutorial.rst

 You can add some code silently:

-.. weaver:: test6.rst exec block
+.. weaver:: new exec join

     .. haskell:: Main.hs noecho